How Was I Born Again?

 First, Let's Consider the First Birth

 Jesus compared salvation directly to the birth process, telling Nicodemus that he “must be born again.”
 We have just surveyed a dozen different features of the new birth explained to us in the Bible.
 Now let’s take up the birth metaphor itself and see what it can show us.
 When you were born the first time, who did most of the work—you, your parents, or God?

-2. God shaped you in your mother's womb as her body nourished and grew you.
+Your mother's body nourished and grew you.
 However, your mother didn’t know you, only God did.
 Had it not been for God "forming" you in the hidden places and choosing to protect the growth of the life He placed within your mother, you would never have seen the light of day.